unit8co/darts/COVARIATES.md

        covariate without the historic counter-part **OR** we ignore the future part (tomorrow) and regard the variable as a past covariate.

-### Some key points can be drawn from this:
+(Side note: if you don't have future values (e.g. of measured traffic), nothing prevents you from applying one of Darts forecasting models to forecast future traffic, and then use this as a future covariate.
+Darts is not attempting to forecast the covariates for you, as this would introduce an extra "hidden" modeling step, which we think is best left to the users.)

-- if we don't have future data of the variable, it must be a past covariate.
+### Some key points can be drawn from this

-- if we only have future data of the variable, it must be a future covariate without the historic counter-part
+- If we don't have future data of the variable, it must be a past covariate.
-- if we have past and future data of the variable we can use the variable in three different ways:
+- If we only have future data of the variable, it must be a future covariate without the historic counter-part.
-    - as a future covariate with a historic counter-part by including both future and past
+- If we have past and future data of the variable we can use the variable in three different ways:
-    - as a future covariate without historic counter-part by ignoring the past
+    - As a future covariate with a historic counter-part by including both future and past.
-    - as a past covariate with a future counter-part by including both past and future
+    - As a future covariate without historic counter-part by ignoring the past.

-For this particular example it wouldn't make much sense to use the historic part (the last 7 days) of our **estimated** temperature as we actually have the **measured** temperature for the past.
-So we decide to ignore the past and regard the **estimated** temperature as a **future covariate** without its historic counter-part.
+    - As a past covariate with a future counter-part by including both past and future.

-## Why it can be useful to have different options on how to use future covariates:
+## Why it can be useful to have different options on how to use future covariates

 We saw two important facts before:

-- future covariates with historic information can be regarded as past covariates
+- Future covariates with historic information can also be used as past covariates if desired,
-- past covariates without future information cannot be regarded as future covariates
+- However past covariates without future information cannot be regarded as future covariates.

-As mentioned in [section 1.2.](#12-a-few-notes-on-using-covariates-with-darts-models), each model supports its own subset of covariate types.
+As mentioned in [section 1.2.](#12-a-few-notes-on-using-covariates-with-darts-models), Models offer different support for covariates.
 For example: if a model only supports past covariates, future covariates could be regarded as past covariates to be able to use the model.
 In the next section we look at the models in more detail.

-## 2. Darts' `XCovariatesModels`
+## 2. Darts Covariates-aware Models

-Darts has 5 types of `CovariateModel` classes implemented to cover different combinations of covariate types.
+Under the hood, Darts has 5 types of `{X}CovariateModel` classes implemented to cover different combinations of covariate types.

 Class | past covariates | future past covariates | future covariates | historic future covariates
 --- | --- | --- | --- | ---